Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Total Outcome Logic

 \subsubsection{Iteration.}

-Our nontermination semantics culminates in the \textsc{Iter} rule for iteration commands $\iter{C}{e}{e'}$ (\autoref{fig:inference-iter}), which also serves to introduce any assertions pertaining to nontermination.
+Our nontermination semantics culminates in the \textsc{Iter} rule for iteration commands $\iter{C}{e}{e'}$ (\autoref{fig:inference-command}), which also serves to introduce any assertions pertaining to nontermination.
 The form of this rule corresponds roughly to an unrolling of the loop and describes sequences of assertions that hold between iterations.
-These assertions come in three sorts: \begin{itemize} \item $(\varphi_n)_{n \in \N}$ describe ongoing lines of computation, i.e. those that have not yet terminated or been deemed nonterminating.
+These assertions come in three sorts: \begin{itemize}[leftmargin=*] \item $(\varphi_n)_{n \in \N}$ describe ongoing lines of computation, \ie those that have not yet terminated.
 These include program configurations that are passed to the next iteration of the loop and subsequently transformed.
-Note that we have as premise that $\varphi_n \vDash \tru$ for every $n$, so every $m \in \varphi_n$ describes only weights on program states $\Sigma$, but not the weight on $\nonterm$ -- we call computations restricted to the states $\Sigma$, $\Sigma$-computations.
+Note that we have as premise that $\varphi_n \vDash \tru$ for every $n$, so every $m \in \varphi_n$ describes only weights on program states $\Sigma$, but not the weight on $\nonterm$---we call computations restricted to the states $\Sigma$-computations.

 \item $(\psi_n)_{n \in \N}$ describe the terminating outcomes that are accrued in iteration $n$.
 In particular, observe that $\psi_n$ is obtained by filtering $\varphi_n$ through command $\assume e'$: $\triple{\varphi_n}{\assume e'}{\psi_n}$.